FMagnani/Stroboscopic_Map_Example/README.md

 The parameters should be self explanatory.
 Some basic examples are given in the main code itself.

+## Warning
 I did this code for my personal usage in a project for a university course.
 I didn't have time to refine it too much.
 I would probably reformulate all the script using some classes, having time to do so.
+This said, some bugs are present in the 3D plot, probably regarding the z-axis span.
+Use carefully the code, maybe just as a reference.